Updated: Oct 26

-When choosing which flooring material is best for your remodel or installation, carpet is by far the most common choice.
+When choosing which flooring material is best for your remodel or installation, carpet is by far the most common choice, especially for property managers.
 It all started when Middle Eastern communities placed carpet-like fixtures on their hut floors over 2,500 years ago.
 Since then, this flooring staple has gone through many transformations to become the powerhouse interior material it is today.
 We've rounded up the research you need to compare the cost of vinyl plank flooring vs carpet and make the right choice for your next project.

 How is Carpet Made?

 Considering that over 12 billion square feet of carpet and rugs are produced each year, there is no denying the popularity of the material when remodeling homes.
-When considering carpet for your projects, it is important to know the benefits and potential drawbacks of having carpet installed in your home:
+When considering carpet for your projects, especially as property managers, it is important to know the benefits and potential drawbacks of having carpet installed in your properties:

 Per square foot, carpet is the most inexpensive material you can work with.
 It has major staying power for refreshing a home or apartment without breaking the bank.